alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ([sample](https://www.youtube.com/watch?v=ZXAnrqkt_yM))
 * Add different contours, as in Chinese ([sample](https://www.youtube.com/watch?v=wkMbSWwS3FA)).
-They are a special kind of tone that vary within a syllable.
+They are a special kind of tone that may vary within a syllable.
 * Add nasalized vowels as in [French](https://en.wikipedia.org/wiki/French_language) ([sample](https://www.youtube.com/watch?v=j_Qs75dfpko)).

-The fact that all of these mechanisms are so different are a testimony that they were probably developed separately.
+The fact that all of these mechanisms are so different is a testimony that they were probably developed separately.
 This is only possible if they happened after _Homo Sapiens_ left Africa, around 70 kya.
 After that point these mechanisms developed regionally.